Abdulmajeed1140/saudi-megaprojects-ml/README.md

-# Saudi Vision 2030 Megaprojects — Regional Economic Impact
+# A Machine Learning Model to Predict the Regional Economic Impact of Vision 2030 Mega-Projects in Saudi Arabia

-MSc dissertation Data Analytics.
-Tests whether project-portfolio features predict regional employment growth across Saudi Arabia's thirteen administrative regions, alongside spatial concentration measures and a project-level delay classifier.
+MSc Data Analytics dissertation.
+Region-year panel across Saudi Arabia's thirteen administrative regions, with spatial concentration measures and a project-level delay classifier.

 ## Files